 1 bay leaf

-chopped parsley and freshly grated pecorino for the serving
+chopped parsley and freshly grated Pecorino cheese for the serving

-To prepare the sausages: Remove the film from the sausages, cut in four (first at two, then again at two) and finally at small pieces of 6-7 mm.
+To prepare the sausages: Remove the film from the sausages.
+Cut them in four (first at two, then again at two) and finally at small pieces of 6-7 mm.

-To prepare the sauce: In a large, deep pan or a saucepan and medium fire, heat the olive oil and sauté the onion with the carrot, the leek and the celery for 5 minutes.
+In a large, deep pan or a saucepan and medium fire, heat the olive oil.
+Add and sauté the onion with the carrot, the leek and the celery for 5 minutes.
 Add the sausage pieces and continue sautéing for 3 more minutes while stirring.
 Pour the wine and leave it to evaporate (3-5 minutes).
 Then, add the passata and the fresh, chopped tomato, the bay leaf, salt and pepper.
 Once it has started to boil, lower the fire to minimum, cover and simmer for 2 hours.
 Try and adjust seasoning, if needed.

-Note: It is important that the sausage is not extremely greasy, as the extra fat will remain in the sauce.
+Note: It is important that the sausage is not too greasy, as the extra fat will remain in the sauce.

-To prepare the pasta: Boil al dente according to the instructions on the packet, having in mind that the boiling time, rarely exceeds the 8 minutes.
+To prepare the pasta: Boil the pasta al dente according to the instructions on the packet.
+Have in mind that the boiling time, rarely exceeds the 8 minutes.
 If they are fresh, the maximum time is approximately 3 minutes.
 Drain them and keep a cup of the water in which they have boiled.
 Add butter and stir.

-To toast the pine nuts: Put them in a pan and medium (to low) fire and stir for a while, to become gold and reveal their smoked taste (1.5-2 minutes).
+To toast the pine nuts: Put them in a pan and medium (to low) fire.
+Stir for a while, to become gold and reveal their smoked taste (1.5-2 minutes).

-To serve: Put the pasta in deep dishes/bowls (warm, depending on the season) adding the sausage ragout sauce, the extra chopped parsley and the toasted pine nuts.
-The grated pecorino is served on the side and optionally added.
+Serving: Put the pasta in deep dishes/bowls (warm, depending on the season) adding the sausage ragout sauce, the finely chopped parsley and the toasted pine nuts.
+The grated Pecorino is served on the side and optionally added.